pezpet/general-assembly/labs/project-1-master/README.md

 # Executive Summary for Project 1
 ## Problem Statement
 SAT and ACT prep for high school students varies widely given different levels of access to materials, tutors and time available for extra studying, among others.
-It has been stated in media that households with higher incomes have unfair advantages in standarized testing.
-We are going to look at county level data for California and determine how much are SAT and ACT scores in California related to median household income levels?
+We are going to look at county level data for California and seek to answer how much are SAT and ACT scores in California related to median household income levels?
 ## Description of data
 For this project we have used two of the provided data sets:
 - SAT scores for California schools in 2019